sabtain93/RB_109/Collections.md

 ## Shallow copy

 When working with collections there might be a time when we want to copy a collection as whole before we make some major modifications.
 Ruby provides with methods that lets us make copies of objects and collections: `dup` and `clone`.
 Both of these methods create a shallow copy of the object they are called on.
-Shallow copy means that the object it is called on is copied but if the object on which the method is called on conatins other object, then thoes object are shred not copied.
+Shallow copy means that the object it is called on is copied but if the object on which the method is called on conatins other object, then thoes object are shared not copied.

 `dup` and `clone` allows object within the copied object to be modified.